salonieshah/thesis/README.md

 - No GHG Reductions

 - The injustices, racism and colonialism of carbon pricing schemes are international in scope.
+- Carbon trading provides not only additional finance for polluting industries but also creates a new discourse that allows themselves to brand their pollution as “green”, “carbon neutral” or “sustainable”.

+##### <u> Hypothetical Impact </u>

+- To stop the further financialization of the Earth, following the narrative and metrics of a carbon commodity, into forests, soils, biodiversity, water and oceans.

+- Policy against the “financialization of nature” and the commodification of the Earth.

 ##### <u> Sources </u>

 - [Land Matrix](https://landmatrix.org/data/)